piqnt/stage.js/docs/pages/index.md

 Stage.js is a lightweight and fast 2D rendering and layout library for web and mobile game development.

-Stage.js provides an intuitive api to create interactive graphics on HTM5 2D Canvas.
+Stage.js provides an intuitive and extensible API to create interactive graphics on HTM5 2D Canvas.

 ##### Features